HariPranav/Hyperleder_COmposer_Bionic-18.04-/README.md

 After running the command composer-playground , It will open up the blockchain platform in the local dev environment.

-Create a sample articipant and enter the name to connect to as admin@tutorial-network
+Create a sample participant and enter the name to connect to as admin@tutorial-network

 Then add another admin channel .